 There are six key standards which set out the School’s expectations of Sixth Form students:

 - Adherence to the Sixth Form dress code

 Students who consistently meet the standards will enjoy greater autonomy within the Sixth Form and are awarded Commendations.
 Those who fail to meet the Standards will be given Concern Notes.
 More information is available in the Sixth Form Prospectus.

-Polo Shirt: Blue school polo shirt embroidered with the school crest.
+Polo Shirt: Blue school polo shirt embroidered with school crest.

-Coat: Suitable outdoor coat (coats must not be worn in the building or in lessons).
+Coats: Smart outdoor coat (coats & scarves not to be worn inside the building or in lessons)